Shutter Mechanisms

 Special

-Two-blade pivoted return.
-Compared to earlier Sibyls the main spring has been considerably strengthened allowing a higher top speed and a different blade action.
-The I, B, T selection is much more positive than in other Sibyls and is more reliable.
-The shutter, though, is much noisier than other models.10The blades are opened and closed by moving a small stud sited below the lens, a link connects the stud to a cam.
+The blades are opened and closed by moving a small stud sited below the lens, a link connects the stud to a cam.
 A small pin on the link engages in a slot in the cam, rotation of the cam moves the pin and hence moves the shutter blades.
 The slot is shaped such that as the cam rotates the pin moves at first quickly, to open the blades, then slowly during the exposure and then quickly to close the blades.
 Above the cam is a 'trigger plate' that is held by the release levers, above the trigger plate is the main spring that powers the shutter.

 When tensioned the trigger plate is held by the first (top) of the release levers, on depression of that release lever the main spring is free to unwind.
 A sliding I, B, T selector plate works in conjunction with the release levers.
 The external release button sits above and depresses the selector plate and so operates the levers.
-Each lever is pushed up at the left by a spring, the selector plate holds the levers down or frees them, the right hand ends of the levers interfere with the movement of the trigger plate as it tries to rotate.
+Each lever is pushed up at the left by a spring, the selector plate holds the levers down or frees them, the right-hand ends of the levers interfere with the movement of the trigger plate as it tries to rotate.
 The photograph shows the I setting, moving the selector plate up gives B and then T. When the lever is moved to the B position the middle lever is depressed the other end is raised, when the shutter is released by the top lever the trigger plate rotates but is then held by the middle lever until pressure is removed from the release knob.
 When set to T the bottom lever rises, it was held down by the separate T plate, on release the trigger plate can rotate until it meets the end of the middle (B) lever where it is held until pressure is removed from the release button, it is then held by the lowest (T) lever until the release knob is again pressed.
 When set to I, the B and T levers are inoperative.

-The exposure is determined by a pneumatic delay cylinder, this is connected to a 'speed selector plate', The speed selector plate is moved up and down by the speed dial on the front of the camera.
+The exposure is determined by a pneumatic delay cylinder, which is connected to a 'speed selector plate', The speed selector plate is moved up and down by the speed dial on the front of the camera.
 When the shutter blades are open the trigger plate comes into contact with a stud on the speed selector plate and its movement is retarded whilst the pneumatic delay runs its course.

 Post Card

-Two-blade pivoted return.
-The shutter is set by raising a rod until a second notch on the rod catches in a fork which is the end of the release linkage.
-When the release is pressed the fork is lowered allowing the setting rod to drop, in doing so the release arm first moves the 'open stud' which opens the blades, the arm then moves the 'close stub'.The I, B, T lever on the front plate moves a plate which determines the amount of depression of the release and release linkage.
+The I, B, T lever on the front plate moves a plate which determines the amount of depression of the release and release linkage.
 When set to I the movement of the fork is enough to free the setting rod.
 When set to T the depression is small, enough to free the rod but the fork can rise to catch and hold the rod at another notch.
 When set to B the depression is large, the rod is freed but is then caught when the top of the fork falls into a notch on the front of the rod.

 De Luxe, Imperial

-Two-blade pivoted return.
-This is an unusual shutter with two main springs that are used alternately.With the setting bar in its lower position the lower spring is in compression.
+Two-bladeWith the setting bar in its lower position, the lower spring is in compression.
 The upper setting arm is now moved to its upper position by moving an arm on the face plate, this compresses the upper spring.
 The shutter can now be released by depressing the release, the lower spring extends and operates the shutter blade by moving the setting bar upwards.
 The two blades are connected by two pivoted links which are moved by the setting bar, at the start and end of an exposure the links are in a V position, as they are moved into line the blades are forced apart.

 N&G Universal